olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 To delete your environment, you will need to delete it from the path where the environment was created, as well as delete the corresponding directory from ``~/.local/share/jupyter/kernels``.

+You may follow these general steps to create and install packages within an any environment you decide to create.
+The main componentes to accomplish this, using a terminal session, are:

+ - *conda create -p /path/to/env*
+ - *source activate /path/to/env*
+ - *python -m ipykernel install --user --name <env-name> --display-name <env-name>*
+ - *install packages with conda or pip in the activate environment*

 Manually stopping your JupyterLab session
 -----------------------------------------